 - ΔH is positive, as heat is absorbed in the endothermic reaction, while in exothermic reaction ΔH is negative, as heat is evolved.

-From the above article, we conclude that there are various types of reactions which takes place, whenever molecules interact with each other.
+From the above article, we conclude that there are various types of reactions that takes place, whenever molecules interact with each other.
 Endothermic and Exothermic reactions are the two types of chemical reactions categorized by their behaviour during the chemical reaction, and we found these words opposite of each other.